-OSGi (Open Service Gateway Initiative) is a powerful Java framework designed for building modular, dynamic, and maintainable applications.
-Modern platforms such as Adobe Experience Manager (AEM) use OSGi extensivelyโthrough the Apache Felix implementationโto provide a flexible, service-oriented architecture where modules can be installed, updated, and removed at runtime.
-This article breaks down OSGi fundamentals, including bundles, components, and services, and explains how they work together with practical examples.
+OSGi (Open Service Gateway Initiative) provides a powerful Java framework for building modular, dynamic, and maintainable applications.
+Modern platforms like Adobe Experience Manager (AEM) leverage OSGi extensively—via the Apache Felix implementation—to create a flexible, service-oriented architecture.
+In this environment, developers can install, update, and remove modules at runtime without restarting the system.
+This article breaks down OSGi fundamentals—including bundles, components, and services—and uses practical examples to explain how they interact.

 What Is OSGi?